ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 *NOTE*: It is OK to run this command multiple times to get things installed on all members of the cluster/cloud should problems show up with a particular cluster/cloud member.
 At least for basic problems, the error messages are very clear about where the problems are, e.g., network connectivity, firewall issues, docker not running.

 *NOTE*: During the installation all information messages go to stdout/stderr.
 If you want to capture a log of the installation process, you need to direct output to a file.
 The docker command line below uses `tee` to capture the log and also allow it to be visible in the shell window.
+A logs directory in `<ICP_HOME>/cluster>` was created to hold the log files.
 The log file will have escape character sequences in it for color coding the text output, but it is readable.

-    # docker run --net=host -t -e LICENSE=accept -v $(pwd):/installer/cluster ibmcom/icp-inception:2.1.0-ee install -v | tee /tmp/install-1.log
+    # docker run --net=host -t -e LICENSE=accept -v $(pwd):/installer/cluster ibmcom/icp-inception:2.1.0-ee install -v | tee logs/install-1.log

 A common convention (not shown here) is to include a date stamp in the file name of the install log that gets written to /tmp (in this case) as well as a log number (in this case 1).
 The log number can be incremented each time the command is rerun if you want to save each log file.